uricbonatti/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

+## 🎯 Objetivo

+Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+You'll practice string manipulation, loops, conditionals, and random selection.

+## 📝 Tarefas

+### 🛠️ Build a Hangman Game

+#### Description
 Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Players will guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
 - Accept letter guesses and show current progress (_ _ _ format)
 - Track incorrect guesses remaining